This guide is designed to support research in the Spring 2021 sections of MUSE E-102.

-Remember that the staff of the Harvard Fine Arts Library and the curators at the Harvard Art Museums can offer additional, special kinds of subject expertise.
+The staff of the Harvard Fine Arts Library and the curators at the Harvard Museums of Science and Culture Art can offer additional, special kinds of subject expertise.
 You should feel free to contact them for a virtual consultation on a project.

-Enjoy your work and reach out to me at any point for advice or with questions!
-We can meet on Zoom to talk at more length.
+Enjoy your research and reach out at any point for advice or with questions!
+We can email, or meet on Zoom to talk at more length.

 Sue Gilroy, Librarian for Undergraduate Writing Programs, Lamont Library